-Refer to the list of other subtractions on Pages 7 and 8, Line 48.
+See the nonresident instructions for Line 48 for a list of other subtractions.
 Include each of the items you received or incurred while an Illinois resident.
-You must include on this line the Illinois portion of any deductible interest income reported on federal Form 8814.
+You must include on this line the Illinois portion of any deductible interest income reported on federal Form 8814

-Also include the amount of the items you received while a nonresident to the extent required in the instructions on Pages 7 and 8, Line 48.
+Also include the amount of the items you received while a nonresident to the extent required in the nonresident instructions for Line 48.